 You will be asked to breathe through a mouthpiece using a nose clip.
 The tester will train you to take the greatest possible breath.

 He will then expel the air as quickly as possible until his lungs are empty.
 Next, you may be asked to retake a deep breath.

-He will do this three times or more to ensure the results are accurate.
+He will do this three times or more to ensure accurate results.
 You may also be given medicine to breathe.
 The test will be repeated to show if your lungs have responded to the medication.

 Spirometry tells your doctor if your lungs are functioning normally.
 It does this through different breathing measurements; some of the most common sizes include:

 Forced vital capacity: the most significant amount of air can expire after taking your best breath.

 Forced expiratory volume (FEV1): The amount of air that can be expelled from your lungs in the first second.

 If the amount of air you inhale in the first second is low, you may have a lung disease such as asthma or COPD.